 New RFID Cards & Lift Access Gates

 Now, your season pass, flex pass, or lift tickets will be loaded onto a card containing RFID microchip technology.
 Why?
 To improve your experience at Gunstock Mountain Resort.
 With RFID cards there is no more fussing around with gloves in order to present your barcode ticket or pass to a ticket checker for scanning.
-Also, anyone who needs to purchase a lift ticket can now reload it onto their RFID card at a discount rate, online or at a ticket window.
+Also, anyone who needs to purchase a lift ticket can now reload it onto their RFID card, online or at a ticket window.
 Of course, when you buy online, you get the convenience of bypassing the ticket lines to go straight to the lift from your car.
 You’re welcome!

 What is RFID?